5y3datif/atif.github.io/content/officehours.md

 #### Location

-By default meetings are in my office.
+By default meetings are in <a href="https://location/">my office</a>.
 I am also available for virtual meetings on Zoom.

 ---